chrisl8/ArloBot/README.md

 Set `monitorACconnection: True` to have ROS monitor the power connection and FREEZE
 the robot whenever the laptop is plugged into AC power

-If you want to disable AC connection monitoring in real time, while ROS is running, run `rosparam set /arlobot/monitorACconnection False`
+If you want to disable AC connection monitoring in real time, while ROS is running, run:
+`rosparam set /arlobot/monitorACconnection False`

+## NOTE: Robot may be stuck or moving in reponse to sensors
+The Infrared, PING, and "plugged in" state of the robot can prevent it from moving or cause it to move by itself.
+Once ROS is running, if you want to ensure that ONLY ROS input causes movement, and that the robot responds to ROS even if the PING or IR sensors sense an obstacle, you can quickly tell it to ignore all sensor input by running:
+`~/catkin_ws/src/ArloBot/scripts/ignoreAllSensors.sh`
+Notice that you must run that **AFTER ROS is started**, and run it every time you start ROS when testing with sensors ignored.

 # Basic ROS based usage instructions #
 Depending on what you want to do there are different ways to "bring up" the robot with just ROS.<br/>These are the "recipes" that are well tested so far: